hclimente/hclimente.github.io/_posts/2017-11-04-finding-similar-items.md

 # Efficiently finding similar items

-In this problem, we will start from N items (documents, images, etc.) which we represent in a D-dimensional space.
+In this problem, we will start from $$N$$ items (documents, images, etc.) which we represent in a $$D$$-dimensional space.
 An exhaustive approach is calculating all pairwise distances, but that would be very inefficient ($$O(N^2)$$).
 Instead, we will study an approximate methods, that produces a good enough estimation of similarity in a reasonable time.
 The process is divided in:

 1. Shingling: convert documents into vectors/sets.
 2. Minhashing: convert sets to signatures.